-In fact, many people are turning outdoors for recreation and escape during the challenging coronavirus crisis.
+In fact, many people continue to turn outdoors for recreation and escape, as we’ve seen all during the pandemic.

 Maybe instead of heading to the popular park areas, you can look for an outdoor experience that is more off-the-beaten-path.

 Here’s a list of some nearby tranquil nature trails to enjoy while social distancing, along with maps.

 Just across the Causeway in Mandeville, nature lovers can explore walking paths at the Northlake Nature Center.
 Walking trails wind from a cypress swamp and through a piney, forested wetland.

 The site features trails offering scenic spots near Bayou Castine.